Policy and Politics Institute

 Academic Leader, Policy and Politics Institute

 Michael Callaghan Pisapia graduated from Amherst College with a B.A. in Political and Social Thought and the University of Wisconsin, Madison with a Ph.D. in political science.
-A professor at Wake Forest University, Michael teaches courses on American democracy and political philosophy.
-He is a recipient of the American Political Science Association’s William Anderson Award and the Carrie Chapman Catt Prize for scholarship on women and politics, and he is completing a book manuscript titled, Educating the Nation: Women’s Empowerment and the Shape of American Federalism.
+As an Assistant professor at Wake Forest University, Michael taught courses on American democracy and political philosophy.
+He is a recipient of the American Political Science Association’s William Anderson Award and the Carrie Chapman Catt Prize for scholarship on women and politics.
+He serves as the Secretary of the North Carolina Political Science Association and currently teaches social studies.
 Michael loves teaching, playing music, community engagement, and above all, good faith conversations across the political aisle.
-He lives in Winston-Salem with his wife Page and their five children, Sophia (12), Darian (10), Amalia (8), Elliot (4), and Crozer (1.5).
+He lives in Winston-Salem with his wife Page and their five children, Sophia (14), Darian (12), Amalia (10), Elliot (6), and Crozer (3).